Posted on : December 28, 2018 by Clinic One on Flu Vaccines

 - Immunodeficiency, or the patient being treated with medicine affecting the immune system.

-- In case you are planning to have a blood test during the next few days after vaccination because the vaccination may result in false-positive blood test results in a few cases.
+- In case if you are planning to have a blood test during the next few days after vaccination because the vaccination may result in false-positive blood test results in a few cases.

 - Pregnancy and lactation.